Athlete's Foot - Treatment Overview

 - Prescription oral antifungal

-medicines are sometimes necessary to cure moccasin-type athlete's foot.
+medicines are sometimes needed to cure moccasin-type athlete's foot.

 infections, or blisters, usually appear on